impensavel/spoil/docs/Credentials.md

 ## Secret
 The secret can be found in the **Client Secret** input form of the **App registration** page.
-It's value should be something similar to: `YzcZQ7N4lTeK5COin/nmNRG5kkL35gAW1scrum5mXVgE=`
+Its value should be something similar to: `YzcZQ7N4lTeK5COin/nmNRG5kkL35gAW1scrum5mXVgE=`

 ## App-only Policy specifics
 The `resource`, `client_id` and `secret` must be part of the `SPSite` settings, when using the following methods: